dylode/vyos_ansible/README.md

 # My Ansible Roles for [VyOS](https://vyos.io/)

 > **Warning**: These roles are not suitable for production use as they may result in lockouts in certain conditions.
-Additionally, these roles are not perfect and not all functionality may not work as expected.
+Additionally, these roles are not perfect and not all functionality may work as expected.

 This repository contains Ansible roles that I use to configure my VyOS routers.
 These roles use the [vyos.Vyos](https://docs.ansible.com/ansible/latest/collections/vyos/vyos/index.html) Ansible plugin and are designed for use with [VyOS 1.3](https://docs.vyos.io/en/equuleus/).